mozilla/treeherder/README.md

 #### Contributing

-Firstly, ask if the bug is available and manifest your interest in contributing to it.
-One of the maintainers will **assign** you the bug.
-Only then you should work on it.
+Everyone is welcome to contribute!

+If a bug is not assigned to someone, you can request the bug be assigned to you.
+You should ask the component owner with your request ("Request information" in Bugzilla and mention in Github).

+If you do not receive a response within 2-3 days, you can follow up in the **#treeherder** matrix channel.

 After adressing the issue, make sure [every test passes](https://treeherder.readthedocs.io/testing.html) before sending a pull request.

-We also recommend using [`git rebase`](https://git-scm.com/docs/git-rebase).
+We also recommend setting an `upstream` remote that points to the [Mozilla's Github repo](https://github.com/mozilla/treeherder.git), in addition to `origin` that points to your fork.
+You should then frequently use `git rebase upstream` rather than merging from your fork to keep your branch current.
 There are less conflicts this way and the git history is cleaner.

 ##### Sending a Pull Request
 We receive contributions from both Bugzilla and Github.
 We have some specifications to keep track of them:

-1. If your bug comes from **Bugzilla**
+1. If your bug comes from **[Bugzilla](https://bugzilla.mozilla.org/query.cgi?query_format=advanced&product=Tree+Management&f1=component&o1=substring&v1=Treeherder&resolution=---)**

-    After addressing the issue, please send a pull request to this repository, with the **Bugzilla's number ID** in the **title**.
+    After addressing the issue, please send a pull request to this repository, with the **Bugzilla's number ID** in the **title**, so that our bot attaches your patch to the corresponding Bugzilla bug.

     `"Bug xxxxxx - [title of the bug or brief explanation]"`